-Red River released a Restart Study for the Thalanga Zinc Project in October 2015, which demonstrated the highly attractive nature of the Project.
+Red River released a Restart Study (the internal study prepared by Red River to assess the potential restart of the Thalanga Zinc Project) in October 2015, which demonstrated the highly attractive nature of the Project.
 The Project has a low operating cost, low pre-production capital cost (\$17.2 million), and a short timeline to production (six months).